Anne Cuvelier

 Leoville Poyferre 2015 95p

 Tasted three times - last time in April 2023.
 Consistent notes.
-Stylish and classy wine, well-packed with perfectly ripe fruit and tannin, well-structured and complex, long finish.
+Stylish and classy wine, well-packed with perfectly ripe fruit and tannin, well-structured and complex, with a long finish.
 It was a tremendous effort for the vintage.
 It was a tad closed in April 2023.

 Leoville Poyferre 2014 93+p